kirtanp8/LiquorOClock/README.md

 To be able to have the Modal Review Form appear on screen, I needed to make use of the React Hook `useState()`

-First I gave the variable a false value so that it will always remain closed, however, it will switch on when the user clicks the review button.
+To do this I first gave the variable a false value so that it will always remain closed, however, it will switch on when the user clicks the review button.

 `const [addReviewShow, setAddReviewShow] = useState(false)`